Men’s Skin Pigmentation Treatment: A Guide for Patients

 Daily shaving presents unique challenges during pigmentation treatment.
 Electric razors cause less trauma than manual razors during the healing phase.
 Avoiding aftershave products containing alcohol prevents irritation that could trigger PIH.

-Treatment timing should consider important events or meetings, as some procedures cause temporary redness or peeling.
+Treatment timing should account for important events or meetings, as some procedures may cause temporary redness or peeling.
 Planning treatments on Thursdays or Fridays allows weekend recovery for office workers.

 Lifestyle Modifications